Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ### Compile MUD client package into a module

-In our MUD project navigate to directory *mud_project_path*/packages/client.
+In the MUD project navigate to directory *mud_project_path*/packages/client.
-There is a need to change a few files there.
+There is a need to change some files there.

 First, setup vite to bundle project into a module.